teddy-bersentes/ready-steady-bang/README.md

 This project is currently in development/pre-alpha stage and is not meant to infringe on any rights of the original creators ([Animade Studio](https://animade.tv/projects/cowboy-games)).

+##  ⚠️ Exciting Updates and Temporary Downtime

+I am thrilled to share that I have been exploring new avenues to expand and grow Ready Steady Bang Online into something even more amazing.
+While I cannot share explicit details at this time, rest assured that I have been working diligently, collaborating with others to create a comprehensive plan for significant enhancement.
+In the meantime, please be informed that the website is currently down and not functional as I focus on these exciting developments.
+I have not abandoned the project, but am instead aiming to bring a bigger and better experience to players in the future.
+Stay tuned for more updates as the exciting journey of Ready Steady Bang Online continues!

 ## Play the Game

 You can play the game by visiting [https://ready-steady-bang.onrender.com](https://ready-steady-bang.onrender.com).